 Your doctor may suggest you see an eye specialist, either an ophthalmologist or optometrist.

-The specialist will ask you questions about your current eye symptoms and medical history, and may check your eyes after giving you drops to dilate, meaning widen, your pupils.
+The specialist will ask you questions about your current eye symptoms and medical history, and may check your eyes after giving you drops to dilate or widen your pupils.
 This allows the doctor to see inside your eyes, including the vitreous and retina.

 The vitreous is the clear gel within the eye that gives the eyeball its round shape.
 If changes in this part of your eye cast shadows on your retina, you may see floaters.

-Your doctor may also do more eye tests.
-For example, you may have an ultrasound exam of your eyes.
+Your doctor may also do more eye tests, such as an ultrasound of your eyes.
 If you have a retinal tear or detachment, your doctor may be able to repair it with special procedures or surgery.